maoschanz/quicklists-gnome-shell-extension/README.md

 ## TODO

-- if !appmenu, integrate the file list into the menu
+- integrate the file list into the appmenu
-- with a search entry ???
+- with a search entry ??? in appmenu only, too heavy otherwise

+- web bookmarks schemas
+- web bookmarks prefs

 - translators au pluriel